TalkingQuickly/talkingquickly.github.io/_posts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 docker run -d -p 3000:3000 -v /app:/app --link redis:redis --link postgres:db --name rails rails:latest
 ```

-The Docker daemon expects the second, non-parametrised argument to be the command to be executed within the container.
+The Docker daemon expects the second, non-parametrised argument to the `run` command to be the command to be executed within the container.
 Since we don't specify a command to be run within the container, the default command from the `Dockerfile` is run.
 This is specified in `/Dockerfile` with:

 ```bash
 CMD ["/start-server.sh"]
 ```

-Which makes the default action of the container to run the script in `/start-server.sh` that contains the following:
+Which makes the default action of the container to run the script in `/start-server.sh`:

 ```bash
 #!/bin/bash